-C. Alaska Criminal Justice Commission
+B. Alaska Criminal Justice Commission

-The Alaska Judicial Council staffs the Alaska Criminal Justice Commission, a fourteenmember, multidisciplinary body created by the Alaska Legislature in July of 2014.
-The Commission may recommend legislative or administrative action to the Legislature and to the Governor to improve criminal laws and practices, consistent with the goals of enhancing public safety, offender rehabilitation, victim restitution, and reducing costs.
-The Commission is required annually to make recommendations to the Governor and the Legislature on how savings from criminal justice reforms should be reinvested to reduce recidivism.
-The Commission's term ends on June 30, 2021.
+The Alaska Judicial Council staffed the Alaska Criminal Justice Commission, a fourteenmember, multidisciplinary body created by the Alaska Legislature in July 2014.
+The Commission recommended legislative or administrative action to the Legislature and to the Governor to improve criminal laws and practices, consistent with the goals of enhancing public safety, offender rehabilitation, victim restitution, and reducing costs.
+The Commission was required annually to make recommendations to the Governor and the Legislature on how savings from criminal justice reforms should be reinvested to reduce recidivism.
+The Commission sunsetted on June 30, 2022.